 Parents/Guardians are requested to volunteer their time both at school and at home.
-The requested amount of hours is 10 hours per family.
+There are ample opportunities for parents to volunteer throughout the school year.

 Suggestions for completing the volunteer hours include, but are not limited to: attending field trips, being a room parent, working with students in small groups, volunteering at special events, assisting a teacher, participating in school activities.